Pal-Sandeep/Django-URL-Shortener/README.md

 # Django URL Shortener
 A URL Shortener App using Django
-<h3> simply click in about section on link are you direct to open URL Shortner page</h3>
+<h3> Simply Click in about section on link are you direct to open URL Shortener page.</h3>